Cornell-MAE-UG/fa25-portfolio-PhillipOsadsky/_projects/thermofluidsystemanalysis.md

 • four thermometers
 • food dye

 The four ports of the heat exchanger are labeled – 1 flows to 2 (and visa versa), and 3 flows to 4 (and visa versa).
 We used the bucket with the attached immersion heater as the hot water source and placed a pump inside.
-We used the bucket with the Styrofoam insulation as the cold water source and placde a pump inside.
-We seet and measured the temperature of these two reservoirs.
+We used the bucket with the Styrofoam insulation as the cold water source and placed a pump inside.
+We set and measured the temperature of these two reservoirs.
 We started with these reservoirs completely full to maximize our run time.
 We directed the tubes from the other two heat reservoir ports into the other two buckets.
 We set up thermometers in each of the reservoirs.
 We turned on the power to the pumps (shown to the right) using the power strip.
 ![Photo of solution]({{ "/assets/images/setup.png" | relative_url }}){: .inline-image-l}
 ![Photo of solution]({{ "/assets/images/exchanger.png" | relative_url }}){: .inline-image-l}
 ![Photo of solution]({{ "/assets/images/cross-section-1.png" | relative_url }}){: .inline-image-l}